Daniel-Chow-YC/eng-48-api-http-basics/README.md

 # Task

 1 - Play around with API and getting data
-2 - From a (your?) postcode retrieve the following data:
+2 - From a postcode retrieve the following data:
     - Lon
     - Lat
     - nuts